 The kitchen area comprises a Thetford cooker, with three gas hobs and a single electric hotplate, or four gas hobs, depending on model.
 Adjacent to this is a stainless steel sink, concealed by a Chinchilla glass lid, which may be used as a chopping board, and a chrome mixer tap.
 Below the worktop are various storage cupboards and drawers, the exact layout dependant on the model.
-Extra serving space is provided by a worktop extension which slides out above the fridge.
+Extra serving space is provided by a worktop extension which slides out above the fridge and another which folds up on the side of the kitchen unit, on some models.

-A Thetford absorption refrigerator, with automatic energy selection and an LCD display, is fitted.
+A Thetford absorption refrigerator, with automatic energy selection and an LED display, is fitted.
 Above the kitchen unit are overhead lockers, one of which houses the storage racks for the crockery, which is supplied separately in its own storage bag.
 Four wine glasses are supplied and are housed in the unit above the fridge.